 Buying your supplies will be an investment initially, but since I use the essential oils and vegetable glycerin in this recipe in other DIY’s, the upfront costs are well worth it for me in the long term.

-Even if you’re not that concerned about saving money, then this is still a good recipe to avoid the chemicals and synthetic fragrances found in many of the store-bought hand soaps on the market.
+Even if you’re not that concerned about saving money, this recipe can still help you avoid the synthetic fragrances found in many of the store-bought hand soaps on the market.

 Why homemade liquid hand soap needs a preservative